notofonts/noto-docs/src/miniarticles/NotoSerifTibetan.md

 # Noto Serif Tibetan

-Noto Serif Tibetan is a serif design intended for general use for the Tibetan script.
+Noto Serif Tibetan is a serif design for texts in the Tibetan script.

-It contains 1891 glyphs and 7 OpenType features, and supports 223 characters from the Unicode blocks: Tibetan.
+Noto Serif Tibetan has multiple weights, contains 1,891 glyphs, 7 OpenType features, and supports 223 characters: Tibetan.

 ## Supported writing systems